iterative/cml/README.md

 ### Allocating cloud resources with CML

-When a workflow requires computational resources (such as GPUs) CML can automatically allocate cloud instances using `cml-runner`.
+When a workflow requires computational resources (such as GPUs), CML can automatically allocate cloud instances using `cml-runner`.
 You can spin up instances on your AWS or Azure account (GCP support is forthcoming!).

 For example, the following workflow deploys a `t2.micro` instance on AWS EC2 and trains a model on the instance.
 After the job runs, the instance automatically shuts down.

-You might notice that this workflow is quite similar to the [basic use case](#usage) highlighted in the beginning of the docs- that's because it is!
-What's new is that we've added `cml-runner`, plus a few environmental variables for passing your cloud service credentials to the workflow.
+You might notice that this workflow is quite similar to the [basic use case](#usage) above.
+The only addition is `cml-runner` and a few environment variables for passing your cloud service credentials to the workflow.

 ```yaml